JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 }
 ```

-Removing `dependsOn` relations automatically created by `targetHierarchy.default()` could be cumbersome.
+It could be cumbersome to remove `dependsOn` relations that are automatically created by the `targetHierarchy.default()` call.
-If it's necessary, use entirely [manual configuration](#manual-configuration) instead of calling default hierarchy.
+If that's your case, use entirely [manual configuration](#manual-configuration) instead of calling default hierarchy.

 > We're currently working on API for creating your own target hierarchies.
 It should be useful for projects
-> which hierarchy configurations differ a lot from the default template.
+> which hierarchy configurations are significantly different from the default template.
 >
 > At the moment, this API is not ready yet.
 But if you're eager to try it,
 > look into the `targetHierarchy.custom { ... }` block and the declaration of `targetHierarchy.default()` as an example.
 > Keep in mind that this API is still in development.
-It might be under-tested, and can change dramatically in further releases.
+It might be under-tested, and can change in further releases.
 >
 {type="tip"}